VWO Platform

 • Motivation – “With 9 out of 10 tests failing, how can we stabilize the morale of our marketing team?”

-This article answers some of the questions byways of stories gleaned from the study, and hopefully inspire your online store to embrace ecommerce cro.
+This article answers some of the questions by way of stories gleaned from the study and hopefully inspires your online store to embrace eCommerce CRO.

-Booking.com serves as the proof that CRO cannot merely serve as a growth lever: CRO has ascended to taking the mantle of a fulcrum instead.
+Booking.com serves as proof that CRO cannot merely serve as a growth lever: CRO has ascended to take the mantle of a fulcrum instead.
 Below, we summarize key insights from HBR’s comprehensive case study about what makes Booking.com an apex predator in the experimentation food chain.

 Decentralization

-In Booking’s embryonic stage, a key tenet paved way for much of its currently prevalent experimentation culture – all employees had the freedom to run an experiment without feeling trapped in the rut of decision-making bureaucracy.
-They did not have to draft a meeting agenda, defend hypothesis around the test, and answer uncomfortable HIPPO questions around the context for implementing a particular test.
-There were several direct and indirect benefits from a decentralized outlook toward CRO.
+In Booking’s embryonic stage, a key tenet paved the way for much of its currently prevalent experimentation culture – all employees had the freedom to run an experiment without feeling trapped in the rut of decision-making bureaucracy.
+They did not have to draft a meeting agenda, defend hypotheses around the test, and answer uncomfortable HIPPO questions about the context for implementing a particular test.
+There were several direct and indirect benefits of a decentralized outlook toward CRO.

 • Volume: The collective volume of experiments witnessed an exponential uptick.
 At the time of writing the case study, Booking reported a frequency of 1,000 concurrent experiments.